backups-obsidian/backup-obsidian-2/100 study-notes/114 AWS SOA/SOA Extra Notes.md

 > Implement a *VPN tunnel and configure an Active Directory connector*.

 - *ALB* and *CloudFront access logs* show *layer 7* information whereas *VPC flow logs* show *layer 3/4* information.

+> [!note] You *CANT share a snapshot* that's encrypted using the **default AWS KMS** encryption key.

+- When using *multiple accounts within a Region* it is important to understand that the **name of the Availability Zone in each account may map to a different underlying AZ**.
+	- For instance, us-east-1a may map to a different AZ in one account vs another.
+	- To identify the location of your resources relative to your accounts, you must use the _AZ ID_, which is a unique and consistent identifier for an Availability Zone.
+	- For example, use1-az1 is an AZ ID for the us-east-1 Region and it is the same location in every AWS account.
+- In case of AWS Config related questions always try to look for options which avoid writing custom code.

+> [!question]- A company wants to use an AWS IAM role with a *SAML 2.0*-compliant identity provider (IdP) and AWS to permit federated users to *access the AWS Management Console*.
+The workflow should open the AWS Management Console on behalf of the user.
+Which of the following workflow steps should be included?
+> Configure the client to post a *SAML assertion and use an AWS SSO endpoint*.
+> ---
+> This workflow opens the AWS Management Console on behalf of the user.
+This requires the use of the AWS SSO endpoint instead of directly calling the AssumeRoleWithSAML API.

+## Interesting Ideas
+- To automatically shut down unused instances: create an Amazon CloudWatch alarm that monitors the CPUUtilization metric and stops the EC2 instances if the utilization is <5% for a 30-minute period.